Hasib345/Blender-Text-Editor-Essentials/README.md

 # Blender-Text-Editor-Essentials
-Even though there are many addons for improving features, this is a blender addon for adding features to improve work follow in text editor.
+This is a blender addon for adding features to improve work follow in text editor, despite the fact that there are many addons for improving features.
 However, the majority are either out of date or lack other features.

-The goal of this repository is to consolidate and update all of the features of free addons.
+The goal of this repository is to combine and update all of the features of free addons.